 Bio

 In 1995 Amy graduated from Brown University.
 In 1996 she launched an autobiographical dating diary, “Female Trouble,” in the downtown weekly New York Press, which elicited loads of bitter invective from readers and shamed her parents at cocktail parties.
-She followed her stint at New York Press with a column at the New York Post in which she enraged management by comparing Mayor Giuliani to Hitler and writing an expose on the Yankees locker room.
+She followed her stint at New York Press with a bodacious column at the New York Post in a section of the paper called THERsdays.

 Her first novel, Run Catch Kiss, was published by Simon & Schuster in 1999.
 In 2000, Amy co-created, wrote and starred in one of the first original programs to air on Oxygen, “Avenue Amy.”
 In August 2001 she landed at New York magazine, where she was a contributing editor for six years, writing the columns “Naked City,” “Mating,” and “Breeding.”

-In September 2004 her second novel, My Old Man, about a May-December relationship between a rabbinical school dropout and an aging screenwriter, was published by Simon & Schuster.
-Prospect Park West, Run Catch Kiss and My Old Man have been or will be translated into ten languages.
+In September 2004 her second novel, My Old Man, about a May-December relationship between a rabbinical school dropout and an older screenwriter, was published by Simon & Schuster.
+Prospect Park West, Run Catch Kiss and My Old Man have been translated into ten languages.

 As a freelance journalist she has written for the New York Times, The New York Times Book Review, Slate, Details, Harper’s Bazaar, Elle, Men’s Journal, Playboy, and many others.

-Amy has written two screenplays, Spin the Bottle, which you can stream right now for $3.99, and Pagans, which premiered at the Hamptons International Film Festival and probably will not be released.
+Amy has written two screenplays, Spin the Bottle, which you can stream right now for $3.99, and Pagans, which premiered at the Hamptons International Film Festival.
 She has written television pilots for HBO, ABC, and Fox.